-Our Core Areas and Ways of Working
+Our Core Areas

 Collaborative health education, interdisciplinary research, and health systems were defined as core areas well before this process began.
-It is significant that they were reaffirmed and clarified during the development of this plan.
+It is significant that they were reaffirmed and clarified during the development of the plan.

 Informed by partners, including diverse public and patient perspectives, we will: